davidsowerby/gitplus/README.md

 # Default Branch
 This project is part of the work to move [Krail](https://github.com/davidsowerby/krail) to a Continuous Delivery build model.

-Continuous Delivery normally stipulates that every commit should be capable of being released, and made to *master*, and then the development team should treat any build failures as highest priority.
+Continuous Delivery normally stipulates that every commit should be capable of being released, and committed to *master*, and then the development team should treat any build failures as highest priority.

 We feel that doing that on the *master* branch of a public repository leads to an unstable master branch, which may take time to fix.